House approves sweeping tax bill in a win for Trump

 Once signed, taxpayers likely would see the first changes to their paycheck tax withholdings in February.
 Most households will not see the full effect of the tax plan on their income until they file their 2018 taxes in early 2019.

-In two provisions added to secure needed Republican votes, the legislation also allows oil drilling in Alaska’s Arctic National Wildlife Refuge and repeals the key portion of the Obamacare health system that fined people who did not have healthcare insurance.
+In two provisions added to secure needed Republican votes, the legislation also allows oil drilling in Alaska’s Arctic National Wildlife Refuge and removes a tax penalty under the Obamacare health law for Americans who do not obtain health insurance

 “We have essentially repealed Obamacare and we’ll come up with something that will be much better,” Trump said on Wednesday.